ashtav/flutter-lazyui/README.md

-name.ucfirst(); // convert first letter to uppercase name.ucwords(); // convert first letter of each word to uppercase name.initials(length = 2); // get initials, it will return jd name.getNumeric; // get numeric, it will return 94
+name.ucfirst(); // convert first letter to uppercase name.ucwords(); // convert first letter of each word to uppercase name.initials(length = 2); // get initials, it will return jd

 "2023-03-03 00:00:00".toDate(); // convert string to DateTime